owena-b/aueagles-rosters/README.md

 Python programs to scrape data tables from [AU Athletics' website](https://aueagles.com/) containing the rosters for its various NCAA Division I teams.
 Aimed at streamlining data collection for sports journalists.

 It formats the data into a CSV for a single team in which each line is one player.
-The client can choose which team.
 The code also fixes abbreviations and height formatting, and it separates the hometown, state/country, and high school into their own columns.

 **Teams:**\
 [Men's Basketball](mbb-scrape.py) ([CSV](aueagles-mbb-roster.csv))\